 Learn About Managing Your Mental Health During the Holidays from A Better State

 Seeking support for mental wellness is one of the healthiest choices you can make this holiday season.
 If you or someone you love is struggling with mood, motivation, and mental health, our team can help.
-At A Better State, we believe in treating the root causes of mental health disorders and addiction.
+At A Better State, we believe in treating the root causes of mental health conditions and addiction.
 With a range of partial hospitalization programs (PHPs) and Intensive outpatient programs (IOPs), our outpatient treatment provides clients with flexible support that fits their schedules.

 With an emphasis on depression, anxiety, and post-traumatic stress disorder (PTSD) treatment, our programs provide some therapies, such as cognitive-behavioral therapy, dialectical behavior therapy, individual therapy, group therapy, family therapy, trauma therapy, and many others.
 Our trauma-informed therapists are here to help you regain mental health and thrive beyond the holiday season.
 Don’t let the holidays take a toll on your mental health.
 Contact us now at 781.412.1488 to learn more about mental health and the holidays.